 Utilising a high powered VHF radar signal sent into the sky, we are able to detect reflected waves from these ionisation trails.
 Because the meteor is moving, the reflected signal is shifted in frequency from the original, by an amount according to it’s speed.
 This shift is also heard as an audible ping by the station operator.

-You can see the output from our system above in real time (approximately 1 minute delay on the Internet).
-During a meteor shower this trace will be full of strike traces, but it is also surprising how many meteors are striking Earth’s atmosphere all of the time.
+You can see the output from our system above in real time. the graph shows the presceding one minute period.
+During a meteor shower this trace will be full of meteor strike traces, but it is also surprising how many meteors are striking Earth’s atmosphere all of the time.

-Here you can see what a typical meteor strike looks like.
-The trace starts high in frequency and rapidly drops to the radar carrier frequency as the meteor decelerates in the atmosphere, increasing in strength (ionisation) as it burns up.
+Here you can see a typical meteor strike.
+The trace starts high in frequency (right of graph) and rapidly drops to the radar carrier frequency as the meteor decelerates in the atmosphere, increasing in strength (ionisation) as it burns up.
 This creates this typical triangular shape you can see here.
 The width, height and shape tell us a lot about the meteor strike.
 The blue is the baseline atmospheric noise.